How To Obtain A Death Certificate In Ontario

-You can request a certified copy of death registration or death certificate to include information about the cause of death too.
+You can request that a certified copy of death registration or death certificate include information about the cause of death too.
 Cause of death information will be used by Health Canada for research and statistics, so keep this in mind as you request for your document.

 How to apply for and order a death certificate in Ontario